Parasite (comics): Rudy Jones

-Alex and Alexandra Allston
+Alexander and Alexandra Allston

 After the villain Ruin (who was secretly Professor Hamilton) performed some experiments, two new Parasites debuted, one purple, the other green.
 The two new Parasites were teenagers named Alex (the green Parasite) and Alexandra (the purple Parasite) who wanted to seek vengeance on the people who made their lives difficult.
 They were soon subdued by Superman after a battle.

-After attempting to escape from a metahuman prison, Alex was killed by an OMAC while his sister Alexandra escaped and joined the Secret Society of Super Villains under Alexander Luthor Jr. (who was posing as Lex Luthor).
+Alexander is later killed by an OMAC while attempting to escape prison.
+Alexandra successfully escapes and joins the Secret Society of Super Villains under Alexander Luthor Jr.